 Liquidity measures a firm’s ability to produce enough current assets to pay current liabilities.
 When you hear liquidity, think about the company’s checkbook.
 Here are two calculations used to assess liquidity:

-- Working capital: This term is defined as current assets less current liabilities, and a business should maintain a positive working capital balance.
+- Working capital: This term is defined as current assets less current liabilities.
+A business should maintain a positive working capital balance.

-- Current ratio: Some owners prefer to look at liquidity using the current ratio of (current assets / current liabilities), and every firm should keep a ratio of at least 1.0 or higher.
+- Current ratio: Some owners prefer to look at liquidity using the current ratio of (current assets / current liabilities).
+Every firm should keep a ratio of at least 1.0 or higher.

 Both calculations tell the owner if the company has enough current assets to pay all current liabilities.
 If not, the business may need to secure short-term financing, such as a line of credit.

-The term solvency is different, because it refers to a company’s ability to generate enough sales and profits to purchase expensive assets and pay down debt over the long term.
+The term solvency is different.
+This is because it refers to a company’s ability to generate enough sales and profits to purchase expensive assets and pay down debt over the long term.